What Is Traditional Cataract Surgery?

 "All of the staff and physicians are very professional, kind and courteous.
 The office is run very efficiently.
 I am glad my optometrist referred me to The Eye Center for cataract surgery."- J.F. / Google / Mar 27, 2023

 What Should I Expect?

 At The Eye Center of Southern Indiana, we do a thorough examination of each patient’s cataracts and any existing health concerns to establish if traditional cataract surgery is the most suitable treatment choice.
-Once any risk conditions have been assessed, Dr. Grossman and his team conduct traditional cataract surgery as an outpatient procedure that generally takes fewer than 15 minutes per eye.
+Once any risk conditions have been assessed, your selected Eye Center surgeon will conduct traditional cataract surgery as an outpatient procedure that generally takes fewer than 15 minutes per eye.
 Just like in laser cataract surgery, the individual being treated stays awake, but his or her eyes are completely numbed prior to beginning the procedure to ensure that they remain still and pain-free for the duration of the procedure.
 When the anesthetic has taken effect, the surgeon secures a special device on each eye that guards against any eye shifting during the procedure.
 Next, a scalpel is used to create a tiny incision at the edge of the cornea.
 After this is done, an instrument breaks up the clouded lens by emitting ultrasonic waves so it can be easily removed and exchanged with a new, synthetic intraocular lens through the same incision.
 The incision itself is extremely small so it doesn't require sutures and will mend by itself quickly.
 Many individuals who receive cataract surgery notice red eyes and/or minor bruising similar to a black eye for several days following the procedure.
 This is due to increased blood flow to the surgery site, which allows the eye to heal faster.
 Follow-up is typically scheduled for the following day, as well as for periodic checkups over the next several weeks to assess healing progress.